 For backups to be truly independent, they must be:

-2. Stored with a different vendor than the primary data.
+3. Stored with a different vendor than the primary data.
 Even if you were able to have two separate logins for your backups and production data, your backups still aren’t independent if they are being managed by a single vendor.
 This is because your backups are now likely tied into a contract with other solutions and products.
-How would it impact your backups if you want to negotiate or end a contract with that vendor?
+If you want to negotiate or end a contract with that vendor, how would it impact your backups?

 From day one, OwnBackup has provided access to data independent of your ability to log in to your SaaS application, enabling your organization to resume important work and ensure continuity, productivity, and the ability to serve customers.